pnavais/rpi4-ansible/README.md

 After successful execution the system will be ready for K3S setup.

 ### Execute the K3S playbook
-In order to install and setup K3S in both master and worker hosts execute the following sensible playbook :
+In order to install and setup K3S in both master and worker hosts execute the following ansible playbook :

 ```
 > ansible-playbook playbooks/k3s-setup.yml